mithi/hexapod-robot-simulator/CUSTOMIZE.md

   'pose-twist-ground':  pose_twisted_ground,
 }
 ```
-  - It will show as a radio button you can select at the test page
+It will show as a radio button you can select at the test page
 ```
   ./pages/page_test.py
 ```

-# Selecting User Interface for Kinematics Page
+## Pose control user interface for kinematics page
-- You can also select if you like to tweak poses via sliders, knobs or
+You can also select if you like to tweak poses via sliders, knobs or
 text field.
 You can do this by commenting out the other options in
  ```
  ./pages/page_kinematics.py
  ```
-- Check out lines `12-15` of this file
+Check out lines `12-15` of this file
 ```
 #from widgets.pose_control.generic_slider_ui import SECTION_POSE_CONTROL
 from widgets.pose_control.generic_input_ui import SECTION_POSE_CONTROL